What to Feed Your Havanese Dog Other Than Dog Food

 That being said, things happen.
-Maybe you’re out camping, fishing on the river, having a family BBQ – and your cute Havanese dog gives you a pleading look and wags their tail, eyeing that last bit of hamburger or sausage.
-Of course they want to it!
+Maybe you’re out camping, fishing on the river, having a family BBQ – and your cute Havanese dog gives you a pleading look and wags its tail, eyeing that last bit of hamburger or sausage.
+Of course, they want to it!
 They’re a dog!
 But should Havanese be eating human foods?
 And if so, which ones can they eat?

 Can I Feed My Havanese Puppy Human Food?

 You should almost never give people food to your Havanese puppy.
 This is because they are just developing.
 Think about giving a big juicy steak to your toothless baby.
 It doesn’t make sense, right?
 The same goes for Havanese baby dogs.

 A puppy doesn’t need to be eating human food.
 Their digestive system isn’t ready for it yet.
 And while it’s true that human food comes rich in minerals, vitamins, and proteins that are good for us, that has literally nothing to do with the needs of a small puppy.
 Different species, different genetics, different nutrient requirements – and again, a puppy.

 Be sure to keep your puppy chowing down on the proper dog food to boost their growth up to adulthood.
 Do everything in your power to keep your Havanese fur friend healthy, happy, and living their best life.

 What Human Food Can I Feed My Adult Havanese Dog?